svgeesus/EuroMPE/Duophonic/Gate-LED.md

 Gate is +10V.
 Test droop into low loads like 10k.

-Trigger is +10V for 10ms.
+Trigger is around +10V for 10ms.
 Maybe 9V with a small 12V to 9V regulator?
-Thus, needs a +12V from the power board.
+Thus, needs a +12V from the power board (but not -12V.).

 ## Boards